Make your own free website on Tripod.com

 The most common injury I have seen happen in volleyball is the ankle twist - and this is easily preventable and

-avoidable if you wear the correct shoes - basketball style boots which protect your ankles.
+avoidable if you wear the correct shoes - basketball style boots which protect your ankles or anything else that does, eg. Canvas shoes..

 Don't wear low-cut sports shoes - they offer no protection whatsoever.
 I have experienced twisted ankles